hackingmaterials/rocketsled/docs_rst/index.rst

 * Let us know about areas of the code that are difficult to understand or use.
 * Contribute code!
 Fork our `Github repo <https://github.com/hackingmaterials/rocketsled>`_ and make a pull request.

-Submit all questions and contact to the `Google group <https://groups.google.com/forum/#!forum/fireworkflows>`_
+Submit all questions and contact to the `Online Help Forum <https://discuss.matsci.org/c/fireworks>`_

 A comprehensive guide to contributions can be found `here. <https://github.com/hackingmaterials/rocketsled/blob/master/CONTRIBUTING.md>`_